• Skip to primary navigation

 • ¼ teaspoon red pepper flakes

-• Preheat your oven to 400 degrees F. Line a 14-inch rimmed, non-perforated pizza pan with a circle of high-heat-resistant parchment paper.
-You can also use a rimmed baking sheet lined with parchment and make the pizza a bit smaller in diameter.
+• Preheat the oven to 400°F. Line a 14-inch rimmed, non-perforated pizza pan with a circle of high-heat-resistant parchment paper.
+You can also use a rimmed baking sheet lined with parchment paper and make the pizza a bit smaller in diameter.

 • On the prepared baking sheet, flatten the ground beef into a very thin, large circle – make it as thin as you can (⅛-inch thick is good).
 I use a rolling pin to roll it as thin as I can, then use my fingers to spread it evenly so that it covers the entire pan.